ShubhamAhlawat/Calculator_Devops/README.md

-# Calculator_Devops
+# calculator-devops
 This is a calculator based project built using various tools of devops, including jenkins, docker, rundeck, ELK etc

+Basic multiplication, subtraction, addition and division is handled by the java calculator project.